pingcap/docs-tidb-operator/en/clinic-data-instruction.md

 ---
 title: PingCAP Clinic Diagnostic Data
-summary: Learn what diagnostic data can be collected by PingCAP Clinic Diagnostic Service on a TiDB cluster deployed by TiDB Operator.
+summary: Learn what diagnostic data can be collected by PingCAP Clinic Diagnostic Service on a TiDB cluster deployed using TiDB Operator.
 ---

 # PingCAP Clinic Diagnostic Data